SylvainGa/Calculator/README.md

 V1.1.0 Added the following:

 - Started the financial panel.
 USE AT YOUR OWN RISK.
-I make no garanty about the quality of the responses.
+I make no guaranty about the quality of the responses.
 I got the formulas from the web.
 I'm not a financial specialist.
   After said, that, here how it works.
-Both Saving and Loan works similarely.
+Both Saving and Loan works similarly.
 The fields are:
   Saving:
-    - Begin/End: For recurent deposit, specify if the deposit happens at the start or the end of the period
+    - Begin/End: For recurrent deposit, specify if the deposit happens at the start or the end of the period
     - PV: Present Value
     - FV: Future Value
     - DEP: Deposit
     - YEARS: The term of the saving in years
     - I/Y: The YEARLY interest rate (enter 10 for 10%)
     - P/Y: Period per year.
 If monthly, enter 12.
 For yearly, enter 1.
-    - Recall: Press this followed by one of the buttons above to retreive the current saved or calculated value.
+    - Recall: Press this followed by one of the buttons above to retrieve the current saved or calculated value.
     - Calc: Calculate the corresponding field.
 Currently, the following work: PV, FV, DEP, YEARS and I/Y. For PV, FV, and DEP, you can enter PV or DEP or BOTH.
   Loan:
     - L: Loan